Exploring Kampong Phluk and Southeast Asia's largest lake, a food source for millions

 By the end of the lecture my mother was ready for lunch and I was ready for Asia.
 We each bought Brian’s book and lined up to have them signed.
 I thanked Brian for the lecture and asked a couple of questions about travel in the region.
 He was very gracious.
 He handed me the signed book: “May this book and your journeys to the Mekong inspire you to keep it mighty.”

 It’s funny how an idea smoldering quietly in the background – maybe someday I will return to Southeast Asia – can ignite.
 The timing of the lecture was perfect; my friend Clemencia had recently moved to Hong Kong and we had talked of meeting to travel.
 The timing also worked for my family, as my teen children are better able to manage without me.
 The stars had aligned, and I do love serendipity.

-Fast forward five months, several flights, and other assorted modes of transport, and I was in a boat, on a river, in Cambodia.
-It was my first time in Southeast Asia since I was 25.
+Fast forward five months, several flights, and other assorted modes of transport, and I was in a boat, on a river in Cambodia.
+It was my first visit to Southeast Asia since I was 25.

 Tonlé Sap River & a Buddhist Festival

 The scene on the river that day was even more lively and colourful than I had imagined.
 The Pchum Ben festival was underway, a 15-day event when Cambodian Buddhists pay respect to their deceased ancestors.
 Cambodians filled colourful boats, and gathered at the river’s floating restaurants.
 We passed a group of monks in orange robes, smiling and taking photos on a large two-story boat.

 The colorful stilted houses here are built to withstand water levels which fluctuate by up to eight meters between the dry and monsoon seasons.
 Their stairs were half submerged now and many had boats tied to the front.
 It was September.
 By November this river would begin draining back to the connected Mekong, and fall to its lowest point in April, at the peak of the dry season.